Email reminders encourage end-of-life talks

-(Reuters) - Email alerts may encourage cancer doctors to talk with terminally ill patients about their end-of-life wishes and to record those preferences in their medical records, according to a U.S. study.
+NEW YORK (Reuters Health) - Email alerts may encourage cancer doctors to talk with terminally ill patients about their end-of-life wishes and to record those preferences in their medical records, a new study suggests.

-Oncologists who were reminded each time one of their patients started a new chemotherapy regimen were more than twice as likely to note patients’ wishes before they became very sick, said researchers in a report published in the Journal of Clinical Oncology.
+Oncologists who were reminded each time one of their patients started a new chemotherapy regimen were more than twice as likely to note patients’ wishes before they became very sick, researchers found.

-“If, God forbid, the patient does end up in a medical emergency and it’s unclear what their medical wishes are, then it’s always a difficult situation for the doctor and the family,” said Jennifer Temel, who led the study at Massachusetts General Hospital cancer Center in Boston.
+“If, God forbid, the patient does end up in a medical emergency and it’s unclear what their medical wishes are, then it’s always a difficult situation for the doctor and the family,” said Dr. Jennifer Temel, who led the study at Massachusetts General Hospital Cancer Center in Boston.

-Doctors tend to wait for a patient’s condition to get much worse before bringing up their end-of-life wishes, such as whether they want health care staff to use CPR and other measures to try and prolong their lives, she said.
-But reminders may initiate those discussions earlier.
+Doctors tend to wait for a patient’s condition to get much worse before bringing up their end-of-life wishes, such as whether they want health care staff to use CPR and other measures to try to prolong their lives, she said.
+But reminders may help them initiate those discussions earlier.

 “Patients in the inpatient settings are in crisis, and it’s a highly emotional state for patients and their families,” Temel told Reuters Health.

-“Everybody thinks it’s better to have these discussions when people are less ill.”
+“Everybody thinks it’s better to have these conversations when people are less ill” - before they end up in the hospital, for example.

 Then, the researchers designed and tested an email system that reminded doctors when they were seeing patients who were coming in to start a new chemo regimen.